vernonzheng/cabot/README.md

 Cabot
 =====
-Here is the updates compared to arachnys/cabot:
+Here are the updates compared to arachnys/cabot:

 (1)Determine Graphite Check Range by Frequency